 If you choose to take out hospital cover by 31, you’ll have a 0% LHC loading compared to someone who takes out cover at 40 who will have a 20% loading.
 When you have a loading, you will need to keep paying this for 10 years before it’s removed.

 There are a few exemptions and permitted absent days to take into account for switching between funds and time you may be overseas.
-You can read more about the LHC loading and how it’s applied at privatehealth.gov.au.
+You can read more about the LHC loading and how it’s applied over in our Guide to Government Initiatives or at privatehealth.gov.au

 Will this affect my partner?